suudupa/Pandemic-Tracker/README.md

 Pandemic Tracker is an Android application (written in Java) that lets you stay up-to-date with the latest stats and news on COVID-19 from around the globe.

-Download the app on your Android device:
+To download the app on your Android device, go to app/release/app-release.apk